 - 4.44 With growing interest from competent authorities in the correct approach to assessing air quality impacts following recent court cases, Natural England has been assisting local planning authorities across the country with advice on what should be considered within a HRA.
-Natural England has a number of research reports available within its publications webpages, including the following: - 4.45 NECR210 Assessing the effects of small increments of atmospheric nitrogen deposition (above the critical load) on semi-natural habitats of conservation importance - This publication highlights that the majority of designated sites in the UK are currently exceeding their critical loads for N deposition, and this is leading to significant changes in these sensitive habitats as a consequence.
-There are particular concerns in relation to lower plants, which are highly sensitive to N deposition.

-- 4.46 Habitat responses to N deposition are not fully understood.
+Natural England has a number of research reports available within its publications webpages, including the following: - 4.45 Caporn et al (2016) which highlights that the majority of designated sites in the UK are currently exceeding their critical loads for N deposition, and this is leading to significant changes in these sensitive habitats as a consequence.
+There are particular concerns in relation to lower plants, which are highly sensitive to N deposition. - 4.46 Habitat responses to N deposition are not fully understood.
 However, it is apparent that there isn't a linear relationship between increased pollutants and habitat deterioration (declines in species richness and species composition).
-Critical loads identify a point at which significant vegetation change is likely to occur, but changes do not continue on a linear basis beyond the critical threshold. - 4.47 Natural England's approach to advising competent authorities on the assessment of road traffic emissions under the Habitats Regulations10 This guidance makes clear that it is for the competent authority, not Natural England, to acquire enough evidence to support its HRA conclusions.
+Critical loads identify a point at which significant vegetation change is likely to occur, but changes do not continue on a linear basis beyond the critical threshold. - 4.47 Natural England's (2018) guidance on their approach to advising competent authorities on the assessment of road traffic emissions under the Habitats Regulations.
+This guidance makes clear that it is for the competent authority, not Natural England, to acquire enough evidence to support its HRA conclusions.
 Helpfully, the document highlights that the 1% threshold can be used to establish whether further assessment is necessary, but should not be used to determine whether an adverse effect can or cannot be ruled out. - 4.48 Importantly, this document indicates that traffic management measures and habitat management measures or interventions that limit the dispersal of traffic emissions might constitute mitigation measures. - 4.49 For Ashdown Forest, the extent to which other wider measures relating to the site may be relied upon to give greater confidence in a conclusion of no adverse effect on site integrity has been discussed with Natural England.
-It is widely agreed that the main source of pollutants to Ashdown Forest is agriculture, although other contributing sources in the wider environment are also a factor (for example, international/transboundary sources). - 4.50 Natural England is working positively with landowners to explore the impacts of positive land management measures in contributing to site restoration and increasing site resilience into the longer term.
-This includes off-site measures to manage and reduce pollution sources from farmland, and on-site measures to more appropriately manage the SAC.
+It is widely agreed that the main source of pollutants to Ashdown Forest is agriculture, although other contributing sources in the wider environment are also a factor (for example, international/transboundary sources).

+- 4.50 Natural England is working positively with landowners to explore the impacts of positive land management measures in contributing to site restoration and increasing site resilience into the longer term.
+This includes off-site measures to manage and reduce pollution sources from farmland, and onsite measures to more appropriately manage the SAC.
 Natural England has committed to the preparation of a Site Nitrogen Action Plan (SNAP) for Ashdown Forest. - 4.51 It is concluded that whilst these measures alone do not enable a conclusion of no adverse effect as the extent of their effectiveness is not yet quantified, they can be considered as additional measures that positively support such a conclusion.